Mirror Symmetry for Nonabelian Landau-Ginzburg Models: Introduction

 All of the above mentioned results require $G$ to be a group of diagonal symmetries.
 There has been much interest in understanding the mirror symmetry for when $G$ is non-abelian, but until now there has not been a clear way to determine the mirror model, since the dual group was only defined when $G$ was a group of diagonal symmetries.

-In this paper, we give a conjecture for the \emph{non-abelian dual group} $G^\star$, which extends the Landau-Ginzburg Mirror Symmetry Conjecture to LG models built from non-diagonal symmetries.
+In this paper, we give a conjecture for the \emph{non-abelian dual group} $G^\star$, which extends the Landau--Ginzburg mirror symmetry conjecture to LG models built from non-diagonal symmetries.
 We describe the construction of the A- and B-model state spaces, and for two examples provide an explicit isomorphism (a mirror map) between them.
-More generally, we construct a canonical mirror map on certain natural subspaces of the A- and B- model state spaces for particular polynomials $W$ and non-abelian groups $G$, and we show this map is an isomorphism of bigraded vector spaces (see Theorem~\ref{thm:mirror}).
-This generalizes the mirror map for abelian LG models defined by Krawitz in \cite{Kr}.
+More generally, we construct a canonical mirror map on certain natural subspaces of the A- and B-model state spaces for particular polynomials $W$ and groups $G$ containing non-diagonal symmetries, and we show this map is an isomorphism of bigraded vector spaces (see Theorem~\ref{thm:mirror}).
+This generalizes the mirror map for abelian LG models defined by Krawitz in~\cite{KrThesis}.

-This construction of $G^\star$ was also discovered independently by Ebeling and Gusein-Zade, as described in \cite{Ebel1}, \cite{Ebel2} and \cite{Ebel3}.
-There, the authors describe the \emph{parity condition} (PC), which is a condition on a group $G \leq G_W^{max}$.
-They conjecture that if this condition is satisfied, then the Milnor fibers associated to $(W, G)$ and $(W^T, G^\star)$ have the same orbifold Euler characteristic.
+This construction of $G^\star$ was also discovered independently by Ebeling and Gusein-Zade, as described in \cite{Ebel1,Ebel2,Ebel3}.
+There, the authors describe the \emph{parity condition} (PC), which is a~condition on a group $G \leq G_W^{\max}$.
+They conjecture that if this condition is satisfied, then the Milnor fibers associated to $(W, G)$ and $\big(W^T, G^\star\big)$ have the same orbifold Euler characteristic.
 They prove this conjecture in several cases.
 The Milnor fiber is closely related to the A-model and B-model subspaces.
 In contrast to their work, in this article, we will describe the state spaces explicitly and attempt to find an explicit mirror map.

 There are still many hurdles for considering structures beyond vector spaces, the foremost being the lack of definition of even a Frobenius product on the B-side.
 This is a possible direction for future work.